 - Iran's residential and non-residential sector has underperformed over the past few years due to the shrinking domestic purchasing power and the rising costs of building materials in the context of a depreciating currency.
-Although some of these challenges will remain in addition to high levels of corruption and bureaucracy we believe that the sector will play a key role in driving construction industry growth in the coming quarters. - Given Oman's significant expertise in the tourism and entertainment industries, we have long highlighted the potential for Omani companies to invest in Iran (particularly in a post-sanciton scenario) and to form partnerships with domestic companies to develop the sector.
-Evidencing this view, local media announced that Oman's Sarooj Construction Company (SCC) will spend USD120mn to develop its 50% owned Sarooj Pars Complex in Kerman in Iran.
-The complex will have a total built-up area of about 60,000sq m, including a hotel, an office block, a mall, and entertainment facilities.
-The first phase of the development is expected to take up to three years to reach completion. - We have also highlighted India's strong interest to invest in Iran's infrastructure.
-This view has started to materialise with the announcement that National Aluminium Company Limited (NALCO) is planning to build an aluminium smelter and a captive power plant worth USD2.6bn in Iran.
+Although some of these challenges will remain in addition to high levels of corruption and bureaucracy we believe the sector will play a key role in driving construction industry growth in the coming quarters. - Our Country Risk Team expects housing inflation to remain elevated in 2016, largely a result of the inadequate supply of housing units.
+Over the next five years, we see inflation in the component declining, as a gradually improving macroeconomic environment and the government's efforts to promote private sector involvement in the residential construction sector result in an uptick in housing supply. - Stimulating the housing sector has become a priority for the government, given the ripple effect it has on the steel and cement industries.
+In addition, the construction sector is estimated to generate 15% of Iran's jobs, according to government estimates. - Local media announced that Oman's Sarooj Construction Company (SCC) will spend USD120mn developing its 50% owned Sarooj Pars Complex in Kerman in Iran.
+The complex will have a built-up area of about 60,000sq m, including a hotel, office block, mall and entertainment facilities.
+The first phase of the development is expected to take up to three years to be completed. - We have also highlighted India's strong interest to invest in Iran's infrastructure.
+This view has started to materialise with the announcement that National Aluminium Company Limited (NALCO) plans to build an aluminium smelter and captive power plant worth USD2.6bn in Iran.
 The Indian firm's plan to build the 1mn tonne capacity plant in Iran is reportedly driven by power shortages in the Asian country, given power makes up 40% of smelting costs.

-2016 - 2020: High Demand For Housing
+2016-2020: High Demand For Housing

 Demand for housing stock has traditionally been a key driver for the construction sector in Iran, but during sanctions over the country's nuclear programme the sector fell behind.
-In the years before Ahmadinejad, private capital supplied most of the funding for the housing sector as this used to be a profitable business.
+In the years before President Mahmoud Ahmadinejad, private capital supplied most of the funding for the housing sector as this used to be a profitable business.
 However, external banking sanctions, the government's failure to deliver on housing programmes, subsidy reforms that have made construction materials more expensive, depreciation of the Iranian rial, in addition to political and legal uncertainties led to a crisis in the housing market.
 As a result, there is a shortage of urban housing, affecting the middle class.